Localization of scalar field on the brane-world by coupling with gravity: Conclusions

 \section{Conclusions}

-In this paper, we consider a general coupling mechanism between the kinetic term and the spacetime.
+In this paper, we consider a coupling mechanism between the kinetic term and the spacetime.
 There is a factor $F(R)$ which is a function of scalar curvature of the bulk in the five-dimensional action for scalars.
 Based on this scenario, we explore the localization of the scalar field on specific braneworld models characterized by three different types of brane geometries: Minkowski, dS$_4$, and AdS$_4$.
-Besides, scalar resonances in the case of AdS$_4$ brane are also discussed.

-In the case of a Minkowski brane, we can observe three typical types of effective potentials: volcanic-like, P\"{o}schl-Teller-like, and the infinitely deep well, respectively, which are determined by the coupling parameter $t$.
-Initially, the scalar zero mode will be normalizable when with a real $t$.
-For $t<\frac{1}{6}a^{2}$, only the scalar zero mode can be localized on the brane, resulting in the volcanic-like effective potential.
-When certain negative values of $t$ are present, the effective potential will possess a positive maximum at the origin of the extra dimension.
-For $t=\frac{1}{6}a^{2}$, there will be a P\"{o}schl-Teller-like effective potential.
-The localized zero mode will be separated from a series of continuous spectra of massive ones by a mass gap.
-For $t>\frac{1}{6}a^{2}$, the effective potential tends towards infinity when far away from the brane.
-A special case resembles the one-dimensional quantum harmonic oscillator problem.

-In the dS$_4$ brane case, the scalar zero mode is normalizable when $t$ is real.
-Then, for $t<1$, the effective potentials have the asymptotic behavior: $V(z\rightarrow\infty)\rightarrow \frac{9}{4}\beta^2$, and maintain a positive maximum at $z=0$ for specific values of the coupling parameter $t$.
-When $t=1$, the effective potential is the P\"{o}schl-Teller-like effective potential, and trends to the limit $\frac{25}{4}\beta^2$ when far away from the brane.
-Consequently, finite massive scalar KK modes as well as the scalar zero mode can be trapped on the thick brane.
-Lastly, for $t>1$, the effective potential takes the form of an infinitely deep well, supporting infinite bound KK modes.

-In the case of an AdS$_4$ brane, we can obtain P\"{o}schl-Teller-like effective potentials and infinitely deep wells as the coupling parameter $t$ varies.
-When $t=2.5$, the effective potential approaches a constant limit $\mathrm{C}$ at the boundaries of the brane.
-If $\mathrm{C}\geq0$, the scalar zero mode can be localized.
-Simultaneously, within the effective potential, two potential barriers are symmetrically positioned near the brane.
-By extending the function $F(R)$ and introducing another coupling parameter $t_2$, scalar resonances can emerge.
-For $t>2.5$, an infinitely deep well forms, including a negative well at the location of the brane.
-In this case, both the scalar zero mode and the massive modes can be localized on the thick brane.
+The three brane models are regular with no singularity for the scalar curvature, and are determined to be stable against the scalar perturbations.